 Bake in a hot oven (400°F) for 20-30 minutes, just enough time to allow the puff pastry to bake.
 Let it cool and eat.

 Bon appétit to all!

 UPDATE: Please see the comments below for the metric measurements of this recipe.

 This article was posted on Wednesday, September 27th, 2006 at 3:55 pm and is filed under Almond and Coffee Tart, Countries & Cultures, Desserts, France, Mama Lisa, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply